Without Conscience: Summary & Review (Robert Hare)

 Review

-Without Conscience is a seminal book on psychopathy and a wonderful text for understanding psychopathy.
+Without Conscience is one of the most popular psychopathy books, and a helpful text for understanding psychopathy.

 Also read: